 Gail discovers the shocking news that she is adopted during a heated argument with her sister, Joan.
-With the reluctant support of her adopted parents and baby sister, Penny, Gail goes in ...
+With the reluctant support of her adoptive parents and baby sister, Penny, Gail goes in ...

 Gail discovers the shocking news that she is adopted during a heated argument with her sister, Joan.
-With the reluctant support of her adopted parents and baby sister, Penny, Gail goes in search of her biological mother and true identity.
+With the reluctant support of her adoptive parents and baby sister, Penny, Gail goes in search of her biological mother and true identity.
 Written by

 15 of 15 people found this review helpful.

 Was this review helpful to you?